[Summer Session] IP Legal Intern

 Join the leader in entertainment innovation and help us design the future.
 At Dolby, science meets art, and high tech means more than computer code.
 As a member of the Dolby team, you’ll see and hear the results of your work everywhere, from movie theaters to smartphones.
 We continue to revolutionize how people create, deliver, and enjoy entertainment worldwide.
 As an Intern, we have a collegial culture – big enough to give you all the resources you need, and small enough so you can make a real difference.

-The IP Transactions and Legal Affairs Intern will be an active member of the Dolby’s legal team and will assist with both complex projects and day-to-day responsibilities.
+The IP Transactions and Legal Affairs Intern will be an active member of the Dolby’s legal team and will assist with drafting and negotiating complex licenses and commercial agreements and day-to-day responsibilities.
 The Intern will work closely with the legal team – attending and participating in internal and external meetings, collaborating on projects, receiving feedback and support, and generally learning about the practical dimensions of practicing law in-house.